excubo-ag/Blazor.Diagrams/README.md

 - Editability of links
 - Links with arrows
-- Symbol palette to drag&drop new nodes from a collection of templates
 - More node types
     - image node
     - common shapes (e.g. DB icon)